 |Mallard in scratching action – Bradwell Abbey, Milton Keynes|

 And so after my walk home (I had no optics but always nice to hear the bird song) I headed out for a good walk.
-I made the decision early that I would walk the whole patch even though it was overcast and quite dull and that is exactly what I did.
+Making the decision early that I would walk the whole patch, even though it was overcast and quite dull.
+That is exactly what I did.

 I knew it was going to be a day of migrants (although not one for photography really) and I was not wrong I saw and heard well over 20 individual Blackcap, as well as a couple of Willow Warbler, lots of Chiffchaff at least 3 Reed Warbler a single Garden Warbler (in amongst the reeds which through me at first) and my first Lesser Whitethroat for the patch, other migrants included a few Common Tern passing through and the odd Swallow dotted around (if I’m honest most of this was around the lake).